kristianmandrup/generator-sails-polymer/README.md

 This is a generator for the Sails server part of a Polymer application.

 Install via *npm*
-> npm install -g generator-sails-polymer
+> npm install -g generator-sails-polymer2

 Install via *yarn*
-> yarn global add generator-sails-polymer
+> yarn global add generator-sails-polymer2

 Invoke the new generator via `yo` command

->yo sails-polymer
+>yo sails-polymer2

 The generator will take you through the rest of the process.